 It, too, like Collin County, is a fairly new, very nice Courts building.
 There is uncovered parking on three sides of the Courthouse.
 Be aware, the parking is limited and on Mondays, when jurors are called in, the lot is often completely full and quite a walk may be in the works.
 Get there early (around 8:30 am) if possible!

 There are now eight District Courts in Denton County.
 You should note that the 442nd District Court was created to hear most of the Family Law cases in Denton County.
 All the other Courts (except the newest one, the 442nd) are “General Jurisdiction” Courts, meaning the Judges hear not only Family Law but also Criminal and Civil District Court matters.
 This means you may appear for your case only to find that another type of case is ahead of it which the court hears first.
-Denton County fortunately staggers their cases our throughout the day instead of setting a hundred cases all at 9 am.
+Denton County, fortunately, staggers their cases our throughout the day instead of setting a hundred cases all at 9 am.
 Still, however, you may be on the docket with a number of other cases for your allotted time slot and you may or may not get heard on time.
 Each Court has a Coordinator.
 Clerks are centralized.
 As with all courts, you cannot access Judge’s or Coordinator’s offices unless you are buzzed through after identifying yourself and your business with the Court.
 Like Collin County, Denton County still does not yet have Associate Judges to preside over temporary or discovery matters, so there is a strict time limit on Temporary hearings, usually not more than one hour.
-Parking is open but fills quickly in the mornings, get there early if you don’t want to walk a half mile.

 Note that if you have had a case in one of these general courts in the past and are going back to court for a modification or enforcement, you should check to see whether your case is administratively transferred to the new 442nd Dist.
 Court.